cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Shorter strings sort before longer strings when all the other characters are the same, making Option B the answer.

+When using an array initializer, you are not allowed to specify the size separately.
+The size is inferred from the number of elements listed.

+Three dots in a row is a varargs parameter.
+While varargs is used like an array from within the method, **it can only be used as a method parameter**.

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.